 \section{Future Work and Insight}

-The observed ``Audio Realism Bottleneck'' suggests that future research should prioritize native audiovisual joint-diffusion architectures over traditional composed models to better capture cross-modal physical correlations.
-We plan to extend our benchmark to support long-duration video evaluation ($>10$ seconds) and develop distilled, lightweight evaluators to reduce costs.
-Furthermore, incorporating human-in-the-loop feedback will be essential to further align our automated diagnostic protocols with nuanced human perception, fostering more physically grounded T2AV generation.
+The observed ``Audio Realism Bottleneck'' suggests that future research should improve temporal audio control, material-aware sound grounding, and native audiovisual modeling rather than relying only on composed pipelines.
+We plan to extend T2AV-Compass to long-duration videos ($>10$ seconds), add explicit event-level sound-role attribution, and develop distilled lightweight evaluators that reduce the cost of repeated model-development evaluation.